angelxuanchang/nlp-class/hw0.md

 ### Run your solution on the data files

-To create the `output.zip` file for upload to Coursys do:
+To create the `output.zip` file for upload to Canvas do:

     python3 zipout.py